srl-labs/containerlab/docs/manual/clabernetes/quickstart.md

 # Clabernetes Quickstart

-The best way to understand how clabernetes works is to walk through a short example where we create a three-node k8s cluster and deploy a lab there.
+The best way to understand how clabernetes works is to walk through a short example where we deploy a familiar [Two SR Linux Nodes lab](../../lab-examples/two-srls.md) using clabernetes.

+Do you already have a kubernetes cluster?
+Great!
+You can skip the cluster creation step and jump straight to [Installing Clabernetes](install.md) part.

-This quickstart uses [kind](https://kind.sigs.k8s.io/) to create a local kubernetes cluster and then deploys clabernetes into.
+But if you don't have a cluster yet, don't panic, we'll create one together.
+We are going to use [kind](https://kind.sigs.k8s.io/) to create a local kubernetes cluster and then install clabernetes into it.
 Once clabernetes is installed we deploy a small [topology with two SR Linux nodes](../../lab-examples/two-srls.md) connected back to back together.

-Once the lab is deployed, we explain how clabverter & clabernetes work in unison to to make the original topology files deployable onto the cluster with tunnels stitching lab nodes together to form point to point connections between the nodes.
+If all goes to plan, the lab will be successfully deployed!
+Then, we start explaining how clabverter & clabernetes work in unison to make the original topology files deployable onto the cluster with tunnels stitching lab nodes together to form point to point connections between the nodes.

 Buckle up!